leeandher/leander.xyz/src/pages/projects/catch-of-the-day.md

 The URL routing was done through **_React Router_**, which allowed for the dynamic store names.

 **_Google's Firebase_** was used as the Database of Choice due to it's _syncState_ capabilities and live responses!
-This allows the 'owner'user to update the fish info to all other connected users right in front of their eyes!
+This allows the 'owner' user to update the fish info to all other connected users right in front of their eyes!

 The sign-in capabilities were also done through Firebase, which ensures proper **_OAuth Security_**.